-During the war, A&M served as a federal army training base.
+During the war, A&M served as a U.S. Army training base.
 By September 1918, it had trained 4,000 soldiers in specialized skills such as auto mechanics, radio signaling, meteorology and many more.
-Cadets were getting their normal schooling at an accelerated rate with direct ties to what was going on in the war.
-Simultaneously, thousands of regular army soldiers were undergoing training on campus.
+Cadets were getting their normal schooling at an accelerated rate, with direct ties to what was going on in the war.
+Simultaneously, thousands of regular Army soldiers were undergoing training on campus.
 This created a perfect environment for a flu outbreak.

-Perfect storm: Texas A&M wasn’t only training cadets during World War I. They were also training other soldiers as well.
+Perfect storm: Texas A&M wasn’t only training cadets during World War I. The college was also training other soldiers.
 This helped create the perfect conditions for a flu outbreak in September and October 1918.

 In September 1918 the second wave of the pandemic was in full swing in the United States, most heavily in the cities along the Atlantic Coast.
-By late September it was being reported that the flu had hit Brazos County and on Sept.
-30 it was announced that A&M President William Bizzell had put the college in quarantine preventing the students and soldiers stationed there from leaving campus.
+By late September it was reported that the flu had hit Brazos County, and on Sept.
+30 it was announced that A&M President William Bizzell had put the college in quarantine, preventing the students and soldiers stationed there from leaving campus.

-The quarantine measures at the college were aimed at limiting exposure and also preventing soldiers and students from using night trains which might cause them to catch a cold that in turn could develop into the flu, also called grippe.
-The flu rarely was the cause of death, but rather the development of pneumonia after the flu had subsided.
+The quarantine measures at the college were aimed at limiting exposure and preventing soldiers and students from using night trains, which might cause them to catch a cold that could develop into the flu, also called grippe.
+The flu rarely was the cause of death, but rather the development of pneumonia after the flu subsided.

 As the epidemic continued to spread, activities around the county were affected.
-In an attempt to stem the spread of the flu, schools, churches and businesses were all closed and social events like dances and football games were canceled.
+In an attempt to stem the transmission of the flu, schools, churches and businesses were all closed, and social events like dances and football games were canceled.

 Oct.
-14, 1918: The Eagle printed Capt.
+14, 1918: The Eagle prints Capt.
 John F. Gibson’s response to the “deplorable conditions” story.

 On Oct.
 14, The Bryan Daily Eagle printed Capt.
-John F. Gibson’s response to the claims of negligence and deplorable conditions in Barracks Five.
-Gibson was in charge of the soldiers’ care and he refuted all charges made in the newspaper and said that the report was exaggerated and largely false.
+John F. Gibson’s response to the claims of negligence and poor conditions in Barracks Five.
+Gibson was in charge of the soldiers’ care, and he rebutted all charges made in the newspaper and said the report was exaggerated and largely false.
 He further pointed out that only 13 soldiers had died so far from the outbreak, rather than the reported 20.

-In a letter two days later to Astin, President Bizzell stated that condition in Barracks Five had become deplorable and that he had been urged to go to Washington to see what could be done, at which point he obliged and had became ill himself on his trip to the nation’s capital.
+In a letter two days later to Astin, President Bizzell stated that conditions in Barracks Five had become deplorable and that he had been urged to go to Washington to see what could be done, at which point he obliged and had become ill himself on his trip to the nation’s capital.
 Bizzell also reported that the War Department had sent a medical inspector to the college to investigate the problem.
 Interestingly enough, President Bizzell went on to echo Capt.
-Gibson’s view of The Bryan Daily Eagle‘s coverage that it was “very inaccurate but did not overstate the general conditions.”
+Gibson’s view of The Bryan Daily Eagle‘s coverage: that it was “very inaccurate but did not overstate the general conditions.”

-The local Spanish Flu epidemic had claimed 25 lives at the college, while 51 had been identified as dying around the rest of the county, again, a significant number in an area this size.
-There are may have been another 10-20 deaths that were results of the flu in October 1918, but these can’t be confirmed as the death certificates simply stated “No Dr” as the cause of death.
+The local Spanish Flu epidemic had claimed 25 lives at the college, while 51 had been identified as dying around the rest of the county – a significant number in a community this size.
+There may have been another 10-20 deaths that resulted from the flu in October 1918, but these can’t be confirmed, as the death certificates simply stated “No Dr” as the cause of death.

 1918-1920: Social issues take the stage

-A larger role for women in society: Labor shortages during the war had opened new opportunities for women in fields that had long been off limits, including manufacturing jobs and positions in the textiles industry.
-This helped spur the 19th amendment to the U.S. Constitution giving women the right to vote in 1920.
+A larger role for women in society: Labor shortages during the war opened new opportunities for women in fields that had long been off limits, including manufacturing and the textiles industry.
+This helped spur the 19th Amendment to the U.S. Constitution, giving women the right to vote in 1920.